AjKundnani/Gen1-TrustedLaunch/README.md

 ### Gen1 to Trusted launch upgrade for Linux distros

 Gen1 to Trusted launch upgrade script has been validated with Ubuntu 20.04 LTS distro.
 For other distros, **mandatorily** validate the upgrade in lower environment before running in production.

+### Cannot find room for the EFI system partition

+This error occurs for one of following reason:

+- There is no free space available on the system volume.
+- System volume is corrupted.
+You can validate by trying to Shrink Volume by few MBs under Disk Management console.
+Use command `chkdsk C:/v/f` to repair system volume.